Yvonne Pendleton

-Yvonne Jean Pendleton is an American astrophysicist and is currently the Chief Scientist of NASA's Solar System Exploration Research Virtual Institute (SSERVI) at Ames Research Center in Mountain View, California.
-Pendleton earned degrees from the Georgia Institute of Technology, Stanford University, and the University of California Santa Cruz and was hired by NASA as a civil servant in 1979.
+Yvonne Jean Pendleton is an American astrophysicist and is currently the Chief Scientist of NASA's Solar System Exploration Research Virtual Institute (SSERVI) at Ames Research Center.
+Pendleton earned degrees from Georgia Tech, Stanford University, and the University of California, Santa Cruz and was hired by NASA as a civil servant in 1979.
 She served as a research scientist in the Space Science and Astrobiology Division at NASA Ames Research Center (ARC) until 2007, including as Division Chief from 2006 to 2007.
 In 2007 she was promoted to the Senior Executive Service, the highest level of civil service within the federal government, and throughout her career has served in high-level leadership positions at both NASA's ARC (in California) and headquarters (in Washington, D.C.).
 Her scientific research has investigated the origin and evolution of organic material in our galaxy and is currently focused on the composition of the solar nebula from which the Solar System formed.
 She is an elected fellow of the California Academy of Sciences, and asteroid 7165 Pendleton was named for her by the International Astronomical Union in honor of her research contributions.